sm20/RecipEase/README.md

 ## Development

--   Run `dotnet watch run` to start the development server
+-   Run `dotnet watch --project ./Server/RecipEase.Server.csproj run` to start the development server
+    -   Make sure this is run from the project root
+    -   Alternatively, run the `watch` task from VSCode

 ### Updating the Database Schema

 -   Make any changes to the model files
 -   Ensure the EF command line tool is installed by running `dotnet tool install --global dotnet-ef`
 -   Drop the current database `dotnet ef database drop --force`
--   Update the database seeding code in `Data/DbInitializer.cs` if necessary
+-   Update the database seeding code in `Server/Data/DbInitializer.cs` if necessary
 -   Restart the app

 Note: it's also possible to use [EF